 When traveling, especially by plane, look out for carbon offset programs.
 It's nearly impossible to have zero environmental footprints when you travel.
 So, offset programs allow you to invest in carbon reduction projects.
 Carbon offset programs help create a balance or help you reduce the number of emissions in the atmosphere.
 Various programs allow you to buy offset equivalents to your footprint.

 Apart from solo non-profit organizations that run these programs, some airlines have offset partnerships.
 All you have to do is find the information on the airline's site.
 Although carbon offset programs may not solve emission problems, they make a difference.
 You'll support initiatives that reduce emissions and save energy by supporting these programs.

 Related: How to Reduce your Carbon Footprint

-Even if you need to purchase new clothes, pick sustainable items that come in palettes that you can mix and match.
+Even if you need to purchase new clothes, pick sustainable items with palettes that you can mix and match.
 It's also vital that you choose durable and timeless pieces.
-This practice saves you the stress of over-packing and spending unnecessary amounts of money on new pieces.
+This practice relieves the stress of over-packing and spending unnecessary money on new pieces.

-Secondly, you can take things you've learned and apply them when you get back to your country.
+Secondly, you can take things you've learned and apply them when you return to your country.
 What you learn during your stay in one country can also help you positively impact another destination you visit.

 So, what's the solution?
 Since people recognize the damaging effects of travel, it's essential to identify ways to become more sustainable.
 With the green travel tips we've shared, you're on your way to becoming a better advocate for both travel and sustainability.